MikeWise2718/markdowndocs/hwinfo/hwinfo.md

 HWiNFO is a Windows only tool for reading sensor values - particularly those from the Motherboard, GPU, CPU, etc.

  - Main site: (https://www.hwinfo.com/)
+ - Site based in Slovakia - Author:  `Martin Malik`
+ -

 # HwINFO Rainmeter Skin and Plugin
 - The HwINFO Rainmeter Plugin seems to the best sensor reading system, even though it is not open source.
+- Plugin can be downloaded from: (https://www.hwinfo.com/files/RainmeterPlugin/HWiNFO_3.2.0.rmskin)
+- Plugin page on Rainmeter forum site: (https://forum.rainmeter.net/viewtopic.php?f=127&t=13670)
+- Author of plugin is not Martin, it seems to be `Nick Conners` (stangowner) according to plugin installation information.
 - The HWiNFO64 app needs to be installed and running for the HwINFO Rainmeter plugin to work in Rainmeter.
 See Below.
 - Can configure with a right click on Skin Windows!!!! (keep forgetting this)
 - Some docs on how to use it with rainmeter: (https://forum.rainmeter.net/viewtopic.php?f=15&t=21939)